NixOS/nixpkgs/nixos/doc/manual/development/writing-nixos-tests.section.md

 }
 ```

+We refer to the whole test above as a test module, whereas the values
+in `nodes.<name>` are NixOS modules.
+(A NixOS configuration is a module.)

-The attribute `testScript` is a bit of Python code that executes the
+The option `testScript` is a bit of Python code that executes the
 test (described below).
 During the test, it will start one or more
 virtual machines, the configuration of which is described by
 the attribute `nodes`.